MusarrafAM/Plants-and-Grocery-site/README.md

 # Plants-and-Grocery-site

-This is created Using html, css, and Js
+This is developed using html, css, and JavaScript